Jen Hatmaker: Personal life

 In 1993, Hatmaker married Brandon Hatmaker.
 They have five children, two of whom were adopted from Ethiopia.
 In September 2020, Hatmaker announced their divorce.
 She said on her social media streams that after 27 years of marriage she and Brandon were getting divorced, and described it as "completely unexpected".
-In an interview to promote her new book, Awake: A Memoir, Hatmaker told The New York Times that she was forced to announce the divorce sooner than planned after "a journalist—and I’m using that term loosely" learned about it via public records and published an article about it.
-Hatmaker went further in Awake, saying that the reporter had announced the divorce while she was still processing it; she hadn't even had a chance to tell her family.
-According to Hatmaker, the reporter had gone as far as to try to ask their son for comment.
+In August 2025, during an interview to promote her new book, Awake: A Memoir, Hatmaker told The New York Times that she was forced to announce the divorce sooner than planned after independent Christian reporter Julie Roys, whom Hatmaker described as "a journalist—and I’m using that term loosely," learned about it via public records and published an article about it.
+Hatmaker went further in Awake, saying that Roys had announced the divorce while she was still processing it; she hadn't even had a chance to tell her family.
+In October, Roys publicly apologized to Hatmaker.

 In May 2021, Hatmaker stopped attending church services, but said she would "never get over Jesus."

-In a 2025 interview to promote new book, Awake: A Memoir, Hatmaker told The New York Times that she was forced to announce the divorce sooner than planned after "a journalist—and I’m using that term loosely" learned about it via public records and published an article about it.
-Hatmaker wrote in Awake that the reporter announced the divorce before she’d had a chance to tell her family.
-Hatmaker also wrote that the reporter attempted to ask her son for comment.

 Hatmaker is now in a long distance relationship with author and activist Tyler Merritt.
 Her social media platforms include aspects of navigating the nuances of being a bi-racial couple, and an ongoing series on adult sex education.